romantomjak/romantomjak.com/content/posts/testing-python-code-that-makes-http-requests.md

 Dependency Inversion Principle is one of the simplest things you can add to your arsenal to make your code easier to test.

+Maintain your tests just as well as you maintain your other code.
 Tests are a safety net.
 They build confidence.
 Confidence to add new features or refactor old code without the fear of breaking other things.
 They highlight problems before the code hits production.

-Maintain your tests just as well as you maintain any other code.